-1. INTRODUCTION 1.1.
-Background 1.2.
+1. PRESENTATION 6 1.1.
+Background 6 1.2.
 Objectives 1.3.
-Methodology 8 2.
-CONCEPTUAL FRAMEWORK: Sustainable Consumption and Civil Society from the Mediterranea view.
-9 npointof 2.1.
-Major challenges to sustainable consumption: global governanc e 9 2.1.1.
-Weak and Strong Sustainable Consumption 9 2.1.2.
+Methodology 7 2.
+CONCEPTUAL FRAMEWORK: Sustainable Consumption and Civil Society from the Mediterranean point of view.
+2.1.
+Major challenges of sustainable consumption: global governance 2.1.1.
+Weak and Strong Sustainable Consumption 2.1.2.
 The complexity of analysis in the Mediterranean 2.1.3.
-International organisations and businesses in the develo of sustainable consumption 2.2.
-Civil society's role in sustainable consumption 2.3.
+International Organisations and businesses in the development of sustainat consumption .11 2.2.
+Civil society's role in sustainable consumption.
+2.3.
 Civil Society Organisations: Classifications 2.4.
 Civil society and the challenges of global coordination 2.4.1.
 Problems developing collective strategies 2.4.2.
-Different types of cooperation 20 2.5.
-Civil society cooperation with businesses and international organisations for the development of sustainable consumption 22 3.
-SITUATION ANALYSIS IN MEDITERRANEAN PARTNER COUNTRIES 3.1.
-Analysis of the Balkans 3.1.1.
-Regional context in relation to sustainable consumption production 3.1.2.
-Sustainable Consumption and Civil Society 3.2.
+Different types of cooperation .19 2.5.
+Civil society cooperation with businesses and international organisms for the development of sustainable consumption .
+22 3.
+SITUATION ANALYSIS IN MEDITERRANEAN PARTNER COUNTRIES .23 3.1.
+Analysis of the Balkans .23 3.1.1.
+Regional context in relation to sustainable consumption and production 3.1.2.
+Sustainable Consumption and Civil Society .
+26 3.2.
 Analysis of the Middle East 3.2.1.
-Regional context in relation to sustainable consumption production 3.3.
+Regional context in relation to sustainable consumption and production 3.2.2.
+Sustainable Consumption and Civil Society 3.3.
 Analysis of the Maghreb 3.3.1.
-Regional context in relation to sustainable consumption production 3.3.2.
+Regional context in relation to sustainable consumption and production .34 3.3.2.
 Sustainable Consumption and Civil Society 3.4.
 Analysis of Southern Europe 3.4.1.
-Regional context in relation to sustainable consumption and production.
-3.4.2.
-Sustainable Consumption and Civil Society 4.
-CONCLUSIONS 50
+Regional context in relation to sustainable consumption and production 3.4.2.
+Sustainable Consumption and Civil Society .42 4.
+CONCLUSIONS .
+47

-1. INTRODUCTION
+1. PRESENTATION